-All work performed in the public right-of-way, easements, alleys and beach areas need an approved permit from Engineering Division and/or Traffic Section.
+All work performed in the public right-of-way (ROW), easements, alleys, and beach areas need an approved permit from Transportation and Engineering Divisions.
 The ROW is usually the area beyond your private property line.
-It includes the Alleys, Streets, curbs, median areas, public sidewalks, parkways (the open space/landscape or grass area between the curb and sidewalk or sidewalk and private property).
+It includes the alleys, streets, curbs, median areas, public sidewalks, public easements and parkways (the open space/landscape or grass area between the curb and sidewalk or sidewalk and private property).

-Note: Traffic Control Permit will be required for most work done within the right-of-way.
-Encroachment Removal Agreement may be required for all private improvements placed in the right-of-way.
+Note: A ROW/Beach Access Permit (supplemented with a traffic control plan) will be required for most work done within the right-of-way.
+An Encroachment Removal Agreement may be required for all private improvements placed in the right-of-way.

 Forms and application: